ernesteNtezirizaza/alu-registration_system/README.md

 ### Getting started

-> Make sure you have a well-functioning linux environment.
+> Make sure you have a well-functioning Linux environment.

 clone the repo